jborean93/PSWSMan/docs/en-US/New-PSWSManSessionOption.md

 The value of this variable estabilish new default values for the session options.
 They are used when a new PSSession is made without any explicit session options specified by `-SessionOption`.
 For more information about the `$PSSessionOption` preference variable, see [about_Preference_Variables-$PSSessionOption])(https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-7.3#pssessionoption).

+There are a a few parameters on `New-PSSessionOption` with Windows that are omitted on this cmdlet either due to features not being available or different behaviour across the OS platforms.
+These cmdlets are:

++ `-IdleTimeout`: Disconnected operation support is not implemented

++ `-IncludePortInSPN`: The `-SPNHostName` can be used to set the SPN hostname portion to whatever is desired instead

++ `-NoCompression`: Compression support is not available on PSWSMan

++ `-OutputBufferingMode`: Disconnected operation support is not implemented

++ `-ProxyAccessType`: Proxy support is not implemented

++ `-ProxyAuthentication` Proxy support is not implemented

++ `-ProxyCredential`: Proxy support is not implemented

++ `-SkipRevocationCheck`: By default dotnet skips revocation checks as they are not implemented on all platforms.
+To opt-in to these checks use `-TlsOption` with `CertificateRevocationCheckMode` set to `Offline` or `Online`

++ `-UseUTF16`: This option is not useful and not implemented

 ## EXAMPLES